 According to Definitions, Site Analysis is part of the design phase where we study the climatic, historical, geographic, infrastructural, and legal context of a site.
 This could be a sketch showing the different relations of the site to the built environment.

 In order to make this site analysis, there are a few things you would normally take note.
 You can base it through research alone but it is highly recommended to visit the actual site to gather data.
+It helps to keep a sketch of things while you’re on there to avoid forgetting.
+I just use a simple grid notebook, I bring it wherever I go.
+This is also where I place some of the details I need to take note of.

 Related: What is Architecture